Dumeni Solomon Hawala: Early life

-Hawala was born to Dumeni Matheus Hawala and Monica Kaapanda at the Efidi lOmulunga village near Ongwediva intoday's Oshana Region on the 19 August 1935 in the then Northern Ovamboland, South West Africa.
-In 1940 their homestead moved from Efidi lOmulunga Village to Ohakweenyanga village due to the fact that his father having been hired by Native Commissioner Cocky Hahn known as Shongola to set up a garden and orchard to supply the white communities living in Ovamboland that time.
-He was educated at the Lutheran Mission at Ongwediva and attended school until standard four (4).
+Hawala was born to Dumeni Matheus Hawala and Monica Kaapanda at the Efidi lOmulunga village near Ongwediva in today's Oshana Region on 19 August 1935 in the then Northern Ovamboland, South West Africa.
+In 1940 their homestead moved from Efidi lOmulunga Village to Ohakweenyanga village when his father gained work there.
+He was educated at the Lutheran Mission at Ongwediva and attended school until Standard Four.

 Career

-In 1955 he took up employment with a company named Chameleon.In the following year, 1956 he signed up with the South West Africa Native Labour Association (SWANLA) at Ondjondjo in Ondangwa,they were then transported form Ondangwa to Grootfontein ,afterwhich to different Labour distribution points of the contract labour system via rail.
-He was posted to Okahandja where he worked at a local hotel as general worker for 18 months afterwhich he returned to Ovamboland at the end of the contract in 1958.
+In 1955 he took up employment with a company named Chameleon.
+In the following year, 1956, he signed up with the South West Africa Native Labour Association (SWANLA) at Ondjondjo in Ondangwa, they were then transported from Ondangwa to Grootfontein, after which to different labour distribution points of the contract labour system via rail.
+He was posted to Okahandja where he worked at a local hotel as general worker for 18 months after which he returned to Ovamboland at the end of the contract in 1958.
 SWANLA would later place him as a clerk responsible for book and storekeeping at Pupkewitz in Walvis Bay until 1962 when the contract ended before returning to Ovamboland again.

 Towards the end of 1962 he travelled to Windhoek and landed another job at a local hotel in a housekeeping role for a period of 12 months.
-Between 1963 and 1964 he landed a job on the road contrction project of the Oshakati to Ondangwa road.
+Between 1963 and 1964 he landed a job on the road construction project of the Oshakati-Ondangwa road.

 Exile

 Whilst working under the contract labour system, he attended SWAPO meetings in Walvis Bay.
 In 1964 together with Alfeus Veshitile of Ohalushu, Peter Shitongeni decided to join SWAPO in exile.
-They traveled from Ohalushu village, Omundaungilo,Omboloka,until Nkurenkuru.
-From there they travelled by Witwatersrand Native Labour Association (WENELA) truck to Shakawe in the then Bechuanaland.
+They traveled from Ohalushu village, Omundaungilo, Omboloka, until Nkurenkuru.
+From there they travelled by a Witwatersrand Native Labour Association (WENELA) truck to Shakawe in the then Bechuanaland.
 From Shakawe, WENELA flew them to Francistown, where they met Maxton Josef Mutongolume.
 Mutongolume took them in for seven months and facilitated their travels to Northern Rhodesia where they arrived two days after Zambia's independence in October 1964.
-SWAPO's chief representative in Zambia Hifikepunye Pohamba organised their travel to Mbeya, Tanzania.
-Peter Nanyemba,Tobias Hainyeko and others received them in Mbeya.
+SWAPO's chief representative in Zambia Hifikepunye Pohamba organized their travel to Mbeya, Tanzania.
+Peter Nanyemba, Tobias Hainyeko and others received them in Mbeya.
 In 1971 he was elected to SWAPO's Central Committee and in 1981 to SWAPO's Politburo, both positions he held until 1989.